Please read this document carefully

 8. Transactions Made In Foreign Currencies

 If a Cardholder obtains funds or makes a purchase in a currency other than the currency in which the Account is denominated and the Card was issued, the amount deducted from the funds will be converted by Visa into an amount in the currency of the Account and Card.
 The exchange rate between the transaction currency and the billing currency used for processing international transactions is a rate selected by Visa from the range of rates available in wholesale currency markets for the applicable central processing date, which may vary from the rate Visa itself receives, or the government-mandated rate in effect for the applicable central processing date.
-If a Cardholder obtains funds or make a purchase in a currency other than the currency in which the Card was issued, the Bank may assess a foreign currency conversion fee of 3% of the transaction amount and will retain this amount as compensation for its services.
-Transactions made outside the fifty (50) U.S. states and the District of Columbia are also subject to this conversion fee even if they are completed in U.S. currency.
+If a Cardholder obtains funds or make a purchase in a currency other than the currency in which the Card was issued, the Bank may assess a foreign currency conversion fee of up to 3% of the transaction amount and will retain this amount as compensation for its services.
+Transactions made outside the fifty (50) U.S. states and the District of Columbia may also be subject to this conversion fee even if they are completed in U.S. currency.

 Cardholders should get a receipt at the time of a transaction using the Card or Virtual Card.
 Customer is responsible for retaining, verifying, and reconciling all Card transactions and receipts.